Department of Health

 The following principles and approaches have been identified as crucial to the continued reduction of blood and blood product waste in Victoria:

-• Effective inventory management is paramount to reduce expiry-related waste.
+• effective inventory management to reduce time expiry wastage

-• Sharing blood fridge compliance data between health services and pathology providers is essential.
+• sharing blood fridge compliance data between health services and pathology providers

-• Timely movement of blood products between health services to ensure units can be transfused before expiry.
+• timely movement of blood products between health services to prevent time expiry wastage

-• Reducing the period of time blood may be kept following a crossmatch.
+• reducing the time blood may be kept following a crossmatch

-• Compliance with correct transportation methods for blood components.
+• compliance with transportation requirements for blood components

-• Increasing the use of visual prompts in blood fridges, freezers and platelet incubators.
-For example regarding short expiry dates.
+• increasing the use of visual prompts in blood fridges, freezers and platelet agitators.
+For example, to highlight short expiry dates

-• Simplifying procedures, production of and compliance with a maximum blood ordering schedule (MBOS).
+• simplifying procedures, production of and compliance with a maximum surgical blood ordering schedule (MSBOS)

 The 'STOP the waste' festive campaign began in 2015-16 to raise awareness of RBC waste reduction over the festive period (November-February) when there had traditionally been a decrease in services across health organisations (prior to the COVID-19 pandemic).

-While a reduction in services over the festive period no longer tends to exist, the ‘STOP the waste’ festive campaign continues to be successful in keeping blood wastage minimisation at the forefront of minds, and in celebrating the donor’s gift over this period.
-It serves as a timely reminder to monitor and respond to changes in health services activities that impact on blood use and adjust stock or staff responsibilities accordingly.
+While a reduction in services over the festive period no longer tends to exist, the 'STOP the waste' festive campaign continues to be successful in keeping blood wastage minimisation at the forefront of minds, and in celebrating the donor’s gift over this period.
+It serves as a timely reminder to monitor and respond to changes in health service activity that may impact blood use and to adjust stock or staff responsibilities accordingly.

 Throughout the year, stock levels should be monitored, and inventory adjusted as necessary.
 Of particular importance is reviewing O RhD negative RBC inventory as O RhD positive RBC for emergency use are implemented across health services, in line with the National Blood Authority’s National Statement for the Emergency Use of Group O RBC.
 More information is available on the Blood Matters Emergency use of group O RBC webpage.